dnmfarrell/perltricks-static/content/article/debunk-perl-s-magic-with-b--deparse.md

 {
+   "draft" : false,
+   "authors" : [
+      "David Farrell"
+   ],
    "tags" : [
       "debugging",
       "module",
       "old_site"
    ],
+   "categories" : "development",
+   "slug" : "89/2014/5/15/Debunk-Perl-s-magic-with-B--Deparse",
-   "image" : "/images/89/ECED30D2-FF2E-11E3-9A57-5C05A68B9E16.jpeg",
+   "date" : "2014-05-15T12:19:51",
-   "title" : "Debunk Perl's magic with B::Deparse", "authors" : [
+   "title" : "Debunk Perl's magic with B::Deparse", "image" : "/images/89/ECED30D2-FF2E-11E3-9A57-5C05A68B9E16.jpeg",
-      "David Farrell"
-   ],
-   "description" : "We show you how to peak behind the curtain and inspect Perl code", "slug" : "89/2014/5/15/Debunk-Perl-s-magic-with-B--Deparse", "date" : "2014-05-15T12:19:51",
+   "description" : "We show you how to peak behind the curtain and inspect Perl code" }
-   "draft" : false
-}

 *The [B::Deparse](https://metacpan.org/pod/B::Deparse) module compiles a Perl program and then deparses it, producing the internally generated source code.
 What's the point of that you say?
 Well it let's you look behind the curtain and inspect how Perl is structuring the program code which can help you debug it, among other things.*